Public Libraries Briefcase

 You’ve gone to all the effort to create a Core Group.
 You’ve purchased extra books.
 You’ve talked it up.
 Repeat!
 You have the books and all the support materials so launch a second group that follows a month behind the first group.
 The books get used again.
 The packages get used again.
 You’ve developed a reusable resource for the local business community that you can tap again and again.

 Finally, the key to replication is developing new facilitators.
 The best place we’ve found is to find facilitators who belonged to the Core Group and want to give back to the community the benefit they have received.
-(Two of the three satellite groups we currently have facilitators who were once Core Group members.)

 In summary, a Business Book Club is a great way for libraries to leverage their book brand into a closer relationship with the local business communities.
 Libraries can showcase their collections, their database resources, and their facilities to a vital part of any community.
 If you would like to see examples of titles used, resources packets created, and what a core group looks like, please visit www.jocobusiness.net/bookclub.